particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Import devices 2026-08-26

+The [import devices tool](/tools/cloud-tools/import-devices/) now has an option to manually select the starting number to use when using the sequentially with prefix instead of always using the next available.

 ### CLI AI agents 2026-08-25

 The Particle CLI can now generate hints for [AI agents](/firmware/best-practices/firmware-template/#ai-agents) when creating new projects.